alexwlchan/alexwlchan.net/src/_articles/2019/2019-07-03-listing-s3-keys.md

 ---
+layout: article
 date: 2019-07-03 19:33:55 +00:00
-layout: post
+title: Listing even more keys in an S3 bucket with Python
 summary: Python functions for getting a list of keys and objects in an S3 bucket.
-title: Listing even more keys in an S3 bucket with Python
-tags:
-  - python
+topics:
-  - aws:amazon s3
+  - AWS
-  - aws
+  - Python
-old_syntax_highlighting: true
 ---

 Two years ago, I wrote a Python function for [listing keys in an S3 bucket](/2017/listing-s3-keys/).